c86y/Xbus/README.md

 # Xbus
-Xbus is a eventbus cross multi process
+Xbus is one eventbus across multi-process